 You can define the signature document that's required for an event registration on the registration's template.
-You can find this under Tools > Event Registration and then by selecting the registration template you wish to configure.
+You can find this under Tools > Event Registration and then by editing the registration template you wish to configure.
+Under the Details panel select the signature document you want to use by picking one from the Required Signature Document list.

-Once a registration of this type is completed, digital signature requests will go out for each registrant.
 The logic for determining the Assigned To and Applies To is as follows:

 - 1. Applies To: Will always be the registrant of the registration.
-A signing request will be sent for each registrant. - 2.
+Each registrant will have their own form that needs to be signed. - 2.
 Assigned To: This is a bit more complex.
 If the registrant is an adult, then the Assigned To will be the registrant.
 If the registrant is a child, the Assigned To will be the person completing the registration.